DaveParillo/cisc187-reader/docs/_sources/class-IV-templates/templates.rst.txt

 because their left operand cannot be modified by you.
 The most prominent of these are the stream insertion and extraction operators.
 The left operands are stream classes from the standard library which you cannot change.

+You can choose to implement them as you like, however, the following guidelines are highly recommended.

 For operators where you have to choose to either implement them as a member function or a non-member function,